 Donations can also be sent by mail to:

 Thank you for donating to the Pratt Museum.

 Your donations are appreciated!

-Your philanthropic support and interest enables our staff to create the best exhibition schedules and education programs possible for students, teachers, families, residents and visitors to Alaska each year.
+Your philanthropic support and interest enable our staff to create the best exhibition schedules and education programs possible for students, teachers, families, residents, and visitors to Alaska each year.
 There are a number of ways you can support the Pratt Museum, ranging from outright cash donations and securities to life income gifts and sophisticated estate planning vehicles that have favorable financial and tax benefits.